PeterZs/OptCuts/README.md

 cd OptCuts
 python build.py
 ```
-*Tips on linear solver: By default OptCuts is built with the linear solver in Eigen.
+*Tips on linear solver: By default OptCuts is built with Eigen::SimplicialLDLT.
 However, we also provide interfaces for CHOLMOD and PARDISO under src/LinSysSolver/ for customization.
 But note that unless MKL BLAS and LAPACK are used, CHOLMOD or PARDISO built with openblas on linux performs similar to Eigen.*

 * Run
 ```
 python batch.py
 ```
-This will run OptCuts on all the triangle meshes directly under input/, where by default bimba_i_f10000.obj will be processed as a "hello world" example.
-By default batch.py will launch OptCuts with a visualization window (mode 10).
+This will run OptCuts on all the triangle meshes directly under input/, where by default bimba_i_f10000.obj will be processed as a "hello world" example with a visualization window (mode 10).

 *Tips on input mesh: OptCuts takes input meshes with only one connected component.
 For meshes with multiple connected components, OptCuts can be independently applied on each of them.*